microsoft/fluent-ui-react/.github/CONTRIBUTING.md

 #### Update `package.json`

 After a package will be created we need to add necessary changes to a newly created `package.json`.
-These changes are required to get working package publishing and internal tooling.
+These changes are required to setup internal tooling and package publishing.

 ```diff
 -  "directories": {